 Kevin has been teaching knifemaking since the early 1990's.
 Heather has been teaching bladesmithing since 1998.
 Heavin have taught bladesmithing at the Bill Moran School of Bladesmithing in Arkansas, U.S.A and their school is the second only school outside of the U.S.A to be certified by the American Bladesmith Society to present the 2-week ABS Introduction to Bladesmithing course.
 Kevin and Heather have presented many weekend bladesmithing seminars both in South Africa and the U.S.A.
 Click here to see a short introduction video to our school.

-Heavin Forge is situated in Belfast, about 2 hours drive East of Johannesburg in the heart of the "Trout Triangle".
+Trout Country - Heavin Forge is situated in Belfast, about 2 hours drive East of Johannesburg in the heart of the "Trout Triangle".
 The school is set in a country atmosphere although we are right on the edge of town on a smallholding.
 Hope you like animals!
-The garden is teeming with dogs, chickens, geese a sheep and pony that will want to share your cookies!
+The garden is teeming with dogs, chickens, geese a donkey and pony that will want to share your cookies!

 Courses are generally three to five days long and the price includes refreshments, materials required on course, a denim apron and course notes.
 Please do not bring your wife or family here while on course as we cannot have anyone else in the workshop while you are working.

 Information on where to obtain knifemaking supplies and equipment is provided.
 Please do not think that our help ends at the completion of your course.
 We are always available to answer any knifemaking questions and help you in any way we can.
 Certificates are provided to students completing the course.